ramonaharrison/ramonaharrison.github.io/_posts/2015-04-03-favorite-productivity-apps.md

 Jawbone Up is the app that records and graphs data collected by a Jawbone fitness tracker.
 I got a pretty good deal on an UP 24 band a couple of months ago.
 I wanted it for the 'silent alarm' (just buzzes on your wrist to wake you up) and sleep tracking features, but have since found the activity tracking features interesting as well.

-I'm definitely still lacking sleep (I know this because my Jawbone band has recently began to send concerned emails, saying things like: "You've hit your sleep goal: 0 times.").
+I'm definitely still lacking sleep (I know this because my Jawbone band has began to send concerned emails, saying things like: "You've hit your sleep goal: 0 times.").
 Having a record of my sleep and wake times has made it easier to inch my bedtime earlier so that, maybe one day, I'll make that goal.

 It's cool to have a visual record of your sleep and activity patterns -- it makes clear how small changes to your day-to-day habits can have big results over time.